-Users can track an object continuously when it passes under the camera with setting Flip to Mechanical (M.E.) mode or Digital Flip (Image) mode.
+Users can track an object continuously when it passes under the camera with setting Flip to Mechanical (M.E.) mode.

 NOTE: The Flip setting is manual-controlled only.
-If a Preset Position or a point for other function (ex.
-Sequence) is set in the position that can only be reached through FLIP motion, when the Flip function is turned off, the position cannot be reached anymore.
+If a Preset Position or a point for other function (e.g. Sequence) is set in the position that can only be reached through FLIP motion, when the Flip function is turned off, the position cannot be reached anymore.

-NOTE: To make the camera tilt between a specific range, such as -10° to +100° or -10° to +190°, please go to the <Tilt Range> setting page to set the tilt angle range.
+NOTE: To make the camera tilt between a specific range, such as -20° to +100°, please go to the <Tilt Range> setting page to set the tilt angle range.
 Otherwise, the camera will tilt 90° as the default setting.